webplatform/docs-wpd/CSS_property_guide/index.md

 So for example

-"This example is available in my CSS background-image ZIP file: [[File:filename.extension]].
+"This example is available in my CSS background-image ZIP file: [[File:background-image.zip]].

 ===Related articles===